-At least annually, the Patrol Captain should prepare an analysis report on use of force incidents.
-The report should be submitted to the Chief of Police.
-The report should not contain the names of officers, suspects or case numbers, and should include:
+At least annually, the Patrol Division Commander should prepare an analysis report on use of force incidents.
+The report should be submitted to the Sheriff.
+The report should not contain the names of deputies, suspects or case numbers, and should include:

-- (a) The identification of any trends in the use of force by members.
+- a.
+The identification of any trends in the use of force by members.

-- (b) Training needs recommendations.
+- b.
+Training needs recommendations.

-- (c) Equipment needs recommendations.
+- c.
+Equipment needs recommendations.

-- (d) Policy revision recommendations.
+- d.
+Policy revision recommendations.